aldhr/dataset_generator/README.md

 files are properly formatted to be used at RINDTI model https://rindti.readthedocs.io/en/master/index.html

+Some of the cell of this notebook are useful as scripts as its own and are saved in a folder within this repository.
+Basically that other scripts are relevant by parsing information from PDB to pandas or viceversa (like getting protein structures, from a pdb list in particular column of pdb ids in dataframe)

 The files (TSV, TXT, or images) will contain information
 about: